-This is a blatant misrepresentation to keep you from exposing the truth.
+This is a blatant misrepresentation to keep one from exposing the truth.
 The Judge is in most cases using the words VALIDATION and VERIFICATION interchangeably, but they are very different in their meanings.

 The Chaudhry v.
 Gallerizzo case upheld a very minimum standard for Verification.
-But, you shouldn't be sending a "Verification" letter to collectors.
+But, one should not be sending a "Verification" letter to collectors.
 Verification is what credit bureaus do.
-You send collectors "Validation" letters.
+One merely sends collectors "Validation" letters.
 Though it may seem that verification and validation are the same thing, they are NOT!
 Collectors love to use the word interchangeably but we need to stand firm on this.
 Validation is the Proof.
 Verification according to the Chaudhry decision, is making sure they have the right person.
-They only have to provide you with the Original creditor name, account number, dates, amount owed to supposedly prove that they are attempting to collect from the correct person.
+They only have to provide one with the Original creditor name, account number, dates, amount owed to supposedly prove that they are attempting to collect from the correct person.
 They claim that they don't have to provide detailed records.
-They may get away with that explanation during the dispute process, and they might get away with it in court, but not if you know more about Verification and Validation.
+They may get away with that explanation during the dispute process, and they might get away with it in court, but not if one knows more about Verification and Validation.

-By going through the FDCPA (Fair Debt Collection Practices Act) you will find it states that EVERY DEBT must be validated within 30 days.
+By going through the FDCPA (Fair Debt Collection Practices Act) one will find it states that EVERY DEBT must be validated within 30 days.

-The best way I think to explain this so you can beat these firms, is to bring legal resources into the argument.
-You start with defining the two words.
-Now, I look through many different legal dictionaries that would have some standing in court.
-You want to build a case against the collector through the dispute process so that you have this folder full of a documented paper trail where you have taken it to them and they continue to violate the law.
-That way, when you've had enough, you have the ammunition to sue them, or you have the case built to defend yourself if they take you to court first.
-Hopefully, there won't have to be any litigation and you can get rid of them by showing them how they will fail if it goes to court.
+The best way to explain how one can beat these firms, is to bring legal resources into the argument.
+Start with defining the two words by looking through many different legal dictionaries that would have some standing in court.
+Build a case against the collector through the dispute process so that one has a folder with a documented paper trail.
+That way, when we've had enough, that folder has all the ammunition needed to sue, or to build a defense case if they take you to court first.
+Hopefully, there won't have to be any litigation and one can get rid of them by showing them how they will fail if it goes to court.

 Did you catch what these definitions are saying?
 Its saying that "Validation" is the documented proof.
-Its not just "yeah, we have the right person and here's what you owe and who the original creditor is that you incurred the debt with."
+Its not just "Yeah, we have the right person and here's what is owed and who the original creditor is that the debt was incurred with."
 Oh, no. Not even close!
 Validation is the PROOF!!!
 Don't forget that.
-You demand validation, you demand proof.
-You are not demanding hearsay, which is what they give you.
-Hang on to this stuff.
+One demands validation and proof.
+Not just hearsay, which is what they give for every request.
+Hang onto this stuff.
 It is powerful and important.

 Oh but there's so much more regarding verification.
 A 3rd party collector CANNOT themselves verify any alleged debt.
 Why?
 Look at the last couple of paragraphs above.
 They were not on the original contract.
 They were not a party to the original transaction.
 They were not personally involved from the get-go nor were they employees of the original creditor nor did they ever personally handle the alleged account when it was with the original creditor.
 All they can provide is "Hearsay."
 Now let's look at what the FDCPA says about verification.
-I'm tying this all together and you will see very soon how you can whip their butts with this stuff.
+I'm tying this all together and one will see very soon how to whip them into order.

 I capitalized the "AND" for emphasis.
-They have to send you a copy of the verification.
+They have to send a copy of the verification.
 What is verification again?
 It is swearing under oath that they can provide the proof.
-How many times have you received a response from a 3rd party collector that has the name of the original creditor, amount of debt, relevant dates, etc. accompanied by a notarized statement from the original creditor "verifying" that they have the proof and are willing and able to testify with first-hand knowledge that the 3rd party's claim is valid?
-I'm willing to bet that 99.99% of you will say "NEVER!!"
+How many times has one received a response from a 3rd party collector that has the name of the original creditor, amount of debt, relevant dates, etc. accompanied by a notarized statement from the original creditor "verifying" that they have the proof and are willing and able to testify with first-hand knowledge that the 3rd party's claim is valid?
+I'm willing to bet that 99.99% will say "NEVER!!"

-That's how you shoot down their arguments.
-That's how you take it to them in your disputes and in your lawsuits, whether the lawsuit was initiated by them or you.
-That's how you should win!
+That's how one shoots down their arguments.
+That's how to take it to them in the disputes and lawsuits, whether the lawsuit was initiated by them or you.
+That's how to win!